How to make a planning application

 For an existing use or development

-There is also a fee calculator on ePlanning Scotland.
+See the fee calculator on ePlanning Scotland

 How to apply